Quantum Algorithm for Simulating Molecular Vibrational Excitations: Introduction

 \section{Introduction}

 The stability and reactivity of molecules can be influenced by the way they vibrate.
 Thermal and light-induced vibrational excitations can provide molecules with enough kinetic energy to overcome activation barriers along specific reaction coordinates.
 Molecular vibrations explain the mechanism of important natural phenomena such as enzyme-catalyzed hydrogen transfer in biological systems \cite{Hay_2012}.
 They also affect the stability of atmospheric compounds that are subject to sunlight-driven vibrational excitation \cite{Vaida_2014} and provide a means to control the outcome of chemical reactions by selectively exciting vibrational modes that contribute to a desired reaction coordinate \cite{Crim_2008, Chen_2018, Crim_1999, Heyne_2019}.
 This is important in chemical reactions that are triggered by an abrupt change in the electronic state of a molecule.
 In such vibronic transitions, the change in the electronic state is usually accompanied by vibrational excitations that can initiate chemical reactions at the new electronic state \cite{Crim_1996}.
-The ability to engineer the vibrational state of a molecule during a vibronic transition can in principle be used to selectively break or form chemical bonds and to control the outcome of chemical reactions \cite{Crim_1996, Epshtein_2011, Grygoryeva_2019}.
+The ability to engineer the vibrational state of a molecule during a vibronic transition can in principle be used to affect the outcome of chemical reactions \cite{Crim_1996, Epshtein_2011, Grygoryeva_2019}.